Ted Lasso “The Hope That Kills You” Spoilers Ahead

 Ted Lasso is the show that comes at you just as the goal kick in the final moments did.
 It surprises you.
-You’re watching it all unfold not realizing exactly what’s happening and then within moments, it’s taken your heart and it’s running with it.
-It’s wrapped you in a warm blanket and you realize, everything is going to be okay.
+You’re watching it all unfold not realizing exactly what’s happening, and then within moments, it’s taken your heart, and it’s running with it.
+It’s wrapped you in a warm blanket and you realize that everything will be okay.

 The thing about “The Hope That Kills You” is that you expected a win because the show sets you up to believe, and even though it doesn’t deliver, even though it matches real life more than the fictional realm, it still happens so beautifully that you can’t help but be a goldfish about it.
 The sadness lasts a few moments once you realize that this show’s trying to make sure you understand that you aren’t alone.

 Strength comes from authenticity, and it comes from simple moments that feel like avalanches of joy.
 Ted Lasso isn’t busy trying to figure out the next plot twist or how to add a creative new touch to something that’s already been.
 It’s a show that’s telling a story about characters who are so incredibly human they feel like they exist in the same world we do.
 And that’s because they do, and we probably know versions of them in our own lives.